 Oh, no!
 But how will this affect you?

-Worry not for the Best Move Moving Company in London has the following answers,
+Worry not, for the Best Move Moving Company in London has the answers for you:

 Here are the options available for your landlord when about to sell: